Sexual Assault Investigations on University Campus

 Sexual assault and harassment on university campuses is an issue that has become a prevalent topic of conversation in recent years.
 With the rise of the MeToo movement, colleges and universities all over Canada have begun implementing detailed policies to deal with the reporting, investigation and punishment of sexual assault and harassment allegations on campus.
 Such policies generally apply to students, professors, administrators and anyone else working or studying on campus.

-It is important to remember that proceedings related to investigations on University Campus can spill over into criminal charges quite easily.
+It is important to remember that investigations on University Campus can spill over into criminal charges quite easily and cooperating with the university does not guarantee the accused any criminal legal protection.
+Unfortunately, the accused can often have less legal protection because external investigators retained by the institution are not subject to the same evidentiary restrictions, like the police.
+The accused also does not have the same privacy benefits related to evidence collected, such as a publication ban in criminal proceedings.
 The problem which can happen, is that the accused who provides a statement in the context of a sexual misconduct investigation, can potentially self-incriminate, since this statement can later be used in criminal court.
 This ultimately creates a dangerous scenario where the accused’s right to silence has been circumvented.

 Global News: Historical Sexual Assault Charges and Bill Cosby.